|The Frankfurt-Tipp rating:|

 |Rated:||From 0 years|

-When the young princess Goldhaar is cursed by an evil witch (Agnes Kittelsen) in search of the poinsettia and disappears without a trace, a world collapses for the royal couple.
-The queen dies of a broken heart and the king (Anders Baasmo Christiansen) falls into a never-ending grief that makes him curse the poinsettia.
-Since then, the kingdom has been in the dark cold.
-Almost ten years have passed and there are now only a few days left to break this curse, otherwise gold hair will disappear forever.
-It was precisely at this time that 14-year-old Sonja (Vilde Marie Zeiner) fled from a gang of thieves to the king's castle.
-When she hears the sad story of his daughter's disappearance, she offers to search for the poinsettia for him so that the curse can be reversed.
-And so begins for the girl an exciting journey through a magical world, which becomes more and more dangerous for her, as the witch and the intriguing Count (Stig-Werner Moe) are on their heels.
-Because they want to prevent at all costs that Sofia finds the poinsettia - because then she would also learn the truth about her own origin…
+When the young Princess Goldhair is cursed by an evil witch (Agnes Kittelsen) while searching for the poinsettia and disappears without a trace, a world comes crashing down for the royal couple.
+The queen dies of a broken heart and the king (Anders Baasmo Christiansen) falls into a never-ending grief that leads him to curse the Christmas star.
+Since then, a dark chill has descended upon the kingdom.
+Almost ten years have passed and there are now only a few days left to break this curse, otherwise golden hair will remain gone forever.
+It is exactly at this time that 14-year-old Sonja (Vilde Marie Zeiner) finds herself on the run from a gang of thieves in the king's castle.
+When she hears the sad story of his daughter's disappearance, she offers to go in search of the Christmas star for him so that the curse can be reversed.
+And so begins for the girl an exciting journey through a magical world, which becomes increasingly dangerous for her when the witch and the scheming Count (Stig-Werner Moe) take up her heels.
+For they want to prevent Sofia from finding the Christmas Star at all costs - because then she would also learn the truth about her own origins.

-not only children are entertained, adult fairy tale fans also get the opportunity to dream here again and again.
-A nice set, lovable creatures, the very convincing cast led by newcomer Vilde Marie Zeiner and especially the story make this film based on a popular Norwegian Christmas play a very timeless fairy tale.
-At first glance, this may seem rather old-fashioned, especially since children's films are currently dominated by 3D animation adventures.
+Not only will children be thoroughly entertained, but adult fairy tale fans will also get a chance to dream again and again.
+A beautiful set, lovable creatures, a very convincing cast led by newcomer Vilde Marie Zeiner and most especially the story make this film, based on a popular Norwegian Christmas play, a very timeless looking fairy tale.
+At first glance, this may seem rather old-fashioned, especially since children's films are currently dominated by 3D animated adventures.
 But the success in Norway shows that even classically told fairy tales still have enough magic to inspire a large audience.